mariohernandez/mariohernandezio/src/blog/vitejs.md

 ## 9. One last thing

 It goes without saying that we need to add **storybook.info.yml** and **storybook.libraries.yml** files for this to be a Drupal theme.
-Here are some key pieces to each of those files:
+Here are some key pieces for each of those files:

 ### *.info.yml